Commitment to eliminate deforestation

 We have calculated our soy footprint from 2017 onwards with the aim of providing a quantitative impact assessment of our supply chain.
 Since 2018, we participate in the Collective Soy Reporting (CSR) with a group of retailers to quantify and map the use of soymeal in a sector-wide manner.
 According to the CSR, 26% of the 2018 soy footprint of ALDI SOUTH Germany, Hofer S/E and ALDI UK/Ireland was certified deforestation-free according to the standards RTRS, ProTerra, Danube Soy or CRS.
 Beyond using the insights to efficiently moving towards a deforestation-free soy supply chain, results are summarised in the Soy Report 2019, identifying concrete recommendations for the whole sector to move towards deforestation-free soy meal.

-of own-brand products with certified/recycled packaging
+of products with certified/recycled paper-based product packaging

 Palm (Kernel) Oil